visgl/luma.gl/docs/fx.md

 ### Examples:

 Creating a simple animation instance that transitions an objects height value from a value to another one.
-In this example we also use `PhiloGL.Fx.compute` method to to linear interpolation (lerp).
+In this example we also use `LumaGL.Fx.compute` method to to linear interpolation (lerp).

 {% highlight js %}
   var obj = {}, from = 10, to = 20;

-  var fx = new PhiloGL.Fx({
+  var fx = new LumaGL.Fx({
     duration: 1500,
-    transition: PhiloGL.Fx.Transition.Back.easeOut,
+    transition: LumaGL.Fx.Transition.Back.easeOut,
     onCompute: function(delta) {
-      obj.height = PhiloGL.Fx.compute(from, to, delta);
+      obj.height = LumaGL.Fx.compute(from, to, delta);
     },
     onComplete: function() {
       alert("completed!");